About the trial

 Benefits and risks of taking part

-By taking part in the trial, you will be contributing to cancer research that may benefit people in the future.
+By taking part in the trial, you are contributing to cancer research that may benefit people in the future.
 You may not benefit directly by taking part.

 If the trial finds that the test can detect cancer early when used with existing cancer screening in the NHS, then more cancers could be successfully treated in the future.
 This is because the earlier cancer is found, the easier it is to treat.